Wouldn’t it be nice if you could read people’s minds?

 - Take the leap.
 Doing active listening well means being ready to get it wrong!
 Don’t be afraid to guess what’s happening for your partner.
 As long as you say, “it sounds like...”, they’ll be happy to correct you.
 In fact, it’s a good thing if you get it wrong sometimes.
 It shows you’re trying, and people appreciate it when you try to understand them.

 - Practise!
-Nobody was born with excellent soft skills.
+Nobody was born with excellent communication skills.
 We all need to keep learning.
-The easiest way is to find a partner and follow the exercises in our worksheet.
+The easiest way is to work with a partner.
 You can also practise in everyday life.
 Whenever you need to understand someone, try saying, “it sounds like...” and see where it goes.